-A common question that we see users asking about in support is how to create a VPN tunnel within their builds to access a network resource securely.
+One questions users often ask support about is how to create a VPN tunnel within their builds to access a network resource securely.
 There’s a few reasons why this doesn’t work on our platform.
 One is due to how VPNs create TUN/TAP devices, and the other has to do with unprivileged LXC containers.
 This post will address common concerns and questions about using CircleCI with VPNs.

 What is a TUN/TAP device?